Golden Gate to Ancient Rus'. VI

 What do you know about Ancient Rus'?
 When did the state emerge?
 (This is a state.
 Formed in 882 as a result of the unification of cities?).

 What was the territory of the ancient Russian state?
-Were gates necessary?
+Was a gate necessary?

 Why are the gates called “golden”? (children's answers)

-Contradiction:“The gates are called “golden”, and what material they were made of is unknown.”
+Contradiction:“The gates are called “golden”, but what material they were made of is unknown.”

-Are all the things we call gold made of gold?
-Explain the expressions: "golden hands", "golden heart".
+Are all objects that we call gold made of gold?
+Explain the expressions: “golden hands”, “golden heart”.

-So why were the gates called "golden"? (special, main, important) (In the old days, gates led to the city.
+So why were the gates called “golden”? (special, main, important) (In the old days, gates led to the city.
 The most solemn ones were called Golden.
-Many legends are associated with them, the most honored guests entered through them, the enemy tried to enter the city through them to demonstrate his victory.The Golden Gate served the city at the same time as a defense hub and a solemn entrance.
-Their powerful white-stone cube, cut through by a huge arch and highly crowned with a golden-domed church, is a remarkable building of fortress architecture.(slide 2)
+Many legends are associated with them, the most honored guests entered through them, the enemy sought to enter the city through them to demonstrate their victory.The Golden Gate simultaneously served the city as both a defense center and a ceremonial entrance.
+Their powerful white stone cube, cut through by a huge arch and a highly crowned golden-domed church, is a remarkable structure of fortress architecture.(slide 2)

-So, what do they want to tell us about? (about something special, very important and main)
+So, what do they want to tell us about? (about something special, very important and important)

-What is the purpose of our lesson?
-(Learn: what is there behind the gate?)slide 3
+What is the goal of our lesson?
+(Find out: what’s behind the gate?)slide 3

-To find answers to our questions, let's work in groups.
-(Each group receives a piece of paper with a task):
+To find answers to the questions that interest us, let's work in groups.
+(Each group receives a piece of paper with an assignment):

 Task 1 group: